Leiden’s compact city centre is a gem. Historical architecture and academic life smoothly blend with cheeky coffee boutiques and artsy shops.

 - At Museum Volkenkunde you travel around the ethnicity of the world in a day.

-- Rijksmuseum van Oudheden or National Museum of Antiquities displays ancient art and archaeology, including regional finds and treasures from all over the world.
+- The National Museum of Antiquities ('Oudheden') or National Museum of Antiquities displays ancient art and archaeology, including regional finds and treasures from all over the world.

 - Lakenhal Museumthe official Leiden museum, is housed in a 17th century city palace.
 Key piece of art is the 16th century painting by Lucas van Leyden.
 The renovated museum was re-opened by King William-Alexander in 2019.